Cooking or catering?

 Designers who understand technology have a massive competitive advantage.

 We’re living in an, to me, absolutely incredible time.
 The barrier between «I have an idea» and «I have a working app» has never been lower.
 When you self-host, you’re not just building apps – you’re building technical literacy.
-You start understanding how data flows, how servers think, how users actually interact with your creations.
+You start to understand how data flows, how servers think, and how users actually interact with your creations.
 This knowledge bleeds into everything else you design.

-The designer who can say “I build custom app to solve problems” isn’t just someone who can push pixels around.
+The designer who can say «I build custom apps to solve problems» isn’t just someone who can push pixels around.
 They’re a designer who understands the full recipe of digital creation.

 Jomenvisst, såäre. Å de e jävligt schysst!.